A look at big issues on Supreme Court’s agenda in new term

-WASHINGTON (AP) — The Supreme Court will begin hearing arguments Monday after a summer break.
-Here are some of the issues either already on the court’s docket or likely to be before the justices soon:
+Some of the issues either already on the Supreme Court’s docket when it begins its new session or likely to be before the justices soon:

 HEALTH CARE